ocaml-ppx/ppx_deriving/README.md

 type point2d = float * float
 [@@deriving show]
 ```

-For every plugin, you need to require the corresponding package, e.g. `ppx_deriving.show` for the `show` deriver.
-The package `ppx_deriving.std` depends on every standard deriver.

 It's possible to invoke several plugins by separating their names with commas: